Atorizil/TR-Reboot-Load-Removal/README.md

 ## 2013
 By Dread
 ## Rise
-By Leemmy, Atorizli, Dread and Aphox
+By Leemmy, Atorizil, Dread and Aphox
 ## Shadow
 By Atorizil